Current Projects

 Here you can find out more about what we do and how you can take part

 Come and try a FREE taster class with TIN Arts!
-Suitable for all with no previous experience necessary, we offer high quality creative inclusive dance classes with a focus on fun!
+Suitable for all with no previous experience necessary, we offer high-quality creative dance classes with a focus on fun!

 For those 18+ who are autistic or have a learning disability